 3) Include feedback

 Of course the most effective way would be a skilled teacher that can draw your attention to mistakes or imperfections.
 You can also record yourself and analyze later your performance, trying to be as much as possible objective.
+If you are learning guitar with online guitar lessons, always try to interact as much as possible with your fellow students.

 4) Periodically, evaluate yourself and take adjustments